waagsociety/citysdk-ld/index.md

 ---
 ---

-API, real-time data city services open data
+###A real-time city data services API

-GeoJSON and JSON-LD
+Making data services easier to implement, data easier to distribute and find and applications easier to build.
 A list of available data in this endpoint can be seen via [data]({{ site.baseurl }}/data) and the [map viewer]({{ site.baseurl }}/map).

-## Data examples

 <ul id="apps">
 <li>